ARMmbed/mbed-os-example-error-handling/README.md

 The example program does have sample code to invoke that functionality, but you will need to pass a special flag as part of your command if you want to test that functionality.

-Note that the example application uses MBED_WARNING macros to demostrate the usage.
+Note that the example application mostly uses MBED_WARNING macros to demostrate the usage.
 Usage of MBED_ERROR macros are identical but the behavior is different in that calling MBED_ERROR macros halt the application after the recording the error.
+So, in this test application MBED_ERROR() call is the last call we make.

 ## Setup